Sumter County Board of Education tackles many hot topics during work session - Americus Times-Recorder

 Sumter County Board of Education tackles many hot topics during work session

 The Sumter County Board of Education (BOE) held their monthly work session on Monday, February 8, 2021.
 It was a rather lengthy meeting, and many topics were discussed prior to setting the voting agenda for the work session to be held this Thursday.
-Of priority was determining the BOE’s appropriate portion of Americus Solar’s payment in lieu of taxes (PILOT) portion.
+Of priority was determining the BOE’s appropriate take of Americus Solar’s payment in lieu of taxes (PILOT) portion.
 The Sumter County Payroll Development has brokered a deal with a solar company which will provide the largest solar farm east of the Mississippi to Sumter County.
 The project has demanded the Sumter County Board of Commissioners to invest much time and money into the initial phase.
 Although typically, a company will not address the BOE in PILOT payments, Americus Solar wanted the BOE to receive a portion of the payment.
 Thus, being the case, the BOE is invited to sign off on the agreement which includes acceptance of their portion of the PILOT funding.
 The Board of Commissioners has offered the BOE $300,000 of this payment.
 The BOE expressed disappointment in the number with a willingness to negotiate the number.
 They also expressed their disappointment in not being brought to the table at an earlier point.
 The PILOT will not cover the real estate portion of taxes, which the BOE will be able to tax at its regular rate.
 With the property being designated as commercial rather than the existing agricultural the county, as well as the BOE will see an increase financially.
 Rusty Warner of the Sumter County Payroll Development Authority (PDA) made clear that the pending agreement presents only one concern for the PDA.
 The business is a huge project and will have a large financial impact on the community.
 Putting Americus Solar in the position where they can not move forward presents the risk of losing those dollars.
 As far as how the PILOT is divided is no concern of the PDA, as Rusty stated, the PDA has “no dog in this fight.”
 However, it is evident that governing boards of the county working together in tandem is of utmost importance for making Sumter County an attractive choice for future business.
 As for future business, Warner also made clear finalizing this project opens the doors for many other businesses as other business finds having a solar farm an attractive option to also house their business in Sumter County.
 Mark Waddell, the Chairman of the Board of Commissioners (BOC) also was present to answer any questions.
 He fielded them in an effective manner and left the BOE with the solution they were willing to negotiate the terms of the agreement should they not find the current one acceptable.
 Chairman Waddell as well as Chairman Barnes emphasized the need for governing boards to work together.
 However, Waddell made the point that the BOE had “no skin in the game” thus far.
 Meaning, the county has invested time and money into providing county services for this project for a significant amount of time and they have incurred that time and expense.
 The BOE acknowledges they have had little to do with the project and emphasized yet again their involvement has been limited, and they feel this is because they lacked the invitation to be so.
 The conversation ended on a positive mutual respect and the BOE moved on to more agenda items.

 Next up was to cover the ESPLOST vote coming up next month.
 The ESPLOST has been in existence for 25 years.
 The vote would allow the sales tax to continue another five years and would be earmarked for the remaining costs on the new high school.
 Citizens would not notice a difference in their pocketbooks should the vote pass.
 However, if the vote does not pass, the high school will go forward by raising taxes on citizens by 6 mills, meaning a significant increase in taxes.
 If the ESPLOST is passed, all citizens share in funding the school.
 If it does not pass, only those who pay property taxes will be affected.